Home » Compare Plants

 Photo © Even Dankowicz, CC BY 4.0.

-Bark of mature trees often has longer, unbroken vertical strips of smooth bark.
+Bark of mature (but not ancient) trees usually has long, unbroken vertical strips of smooth bark.
 Cracks between bark are shallow and can be broad, often showing a slight reddish color on close inspection.

 Photo © Katja Schulz, CC BY 4.0.

-Bark more rugged and fragmented overall.
-More horizontal cracks and smaller unbroken pieces of bark.
-Deeper and narrower cracks between outer pieces of bark.
-Outermost pieces of bark rougher.
+Bark is more rugged and fragmented on trees of similar age.
+Ridges have more horizontal cracks and smaller unbroken pieces.
+Cracks between outer pieces of bark are deeper and narrower.
+Outermost pieces of bark are rougher.

 Photo © Even Dankowicz, CC BY 4.0.